DefinetlyNotAI/Logicytics/docs/OUTPUTS.md

 ## Logging presentation

 The application log is a bounded, human-readable text log.
-Each row contains a local timestamp with milliseconds, severity, source, and message; long messages and fields continue on aligned rows.
+Each row contains a local timestamp with milliseconds, severity, an exact source, and message; long messages and fields continue on aligned rows.
+Application sources retain their full module name (for example, `logicytics.cli.commands`), while collector JSONL sources identify the collector (`core.browser.bdb`, `mods.fb`, or `plugins.example`).
+When the configured level is `DEBUG`, application rows also include the call-site line number, except for `library.*` sources.
 Console output uses the same redaction and humanization rules, with colored severity markers and readable indented fields.
 It never emits raw JSON or `key=value` field fragments.
 Structured run and collector event logs are stored separately as JSONL for tooling and remain redacted; they are not printed to the console.